 A short wander along pathways through bougainvillea and hibiscus leads you down to the large freshwater pool in a secluded corner of the garden or the Palazzo’s sandy beach.
 Lunch and dinner can be eaten outside on sunny days at either the poolside or the Belvedere Terrace which combines stunning views over the sea to Capri with delicious regional foods.

 Further afield day trips can be arranged to a variety of sites including the world renowned sites of Pompeii and the Greek Temples of Paestum.
-The beautiful island of Capri is under an hour away by hydrofoil and the peaceful medieval village of Santa Maria di Castellabate is literally on the doorstep.
+The beautiful island of Capri is under an hour away by hydrofoil and the peaceful medieval village of Santa Maria di Castellabate is literally on your doorstep.
 There is also an option to participate in a nocturnal fishing trip or take a boat trip along the coast.

 The Palazzo Belmonte has 50 guest rooms, apartments and suites with superb sea or garden views.
 Eduardo's House is the location of most romantic suites, perfect for an unforgettable honeymoon.
 These luxurious suites with vaulted ceilings are decorated with beautiful terracotta tiles and subtle shades of white complimented with the vibrant colours of southern Italy.
 All rooms have satellite TV, a safe and a minibar.
 The two villas in Belmonte provide comfort and privacy.